Coronavirus digest: Major companies earn billions as poor countries left in the cold | DW | 16.11.2021

 Here are the latest major developments on coronavirus from around the world:

 The World Health Organization (WHO) says the delta variant is now behind 99.5% of coronavirus infections globally.
-They said that the variant has "outcompeted" other versions of the COVID-19
+According to the WHO, the variant has "outcompeted" other versions of the COVID-19.

 The only region bucking the trend is South America, where the gamma, lambda and mu variants are still causing a large proportion of cases.